blurrycontour/zuul-gerrit/doc/source/user/config.rst

    .. attr:: nodes
       :required:

-      A list of node definitions, each of which has the following format:
+      A list of node definitions, each of which can either be a string or a dictionary.
+If it is a string, its value will be used for both :attr:`name` and :attr:`label`.
+If it is a dictionary, it should have the following format:

       .. attr:: name
          :required: